Upcoming Events › Education

 Events Search and Views Navigation

-Join the JP Historical Society to explore a fascinating industrial area at the geographic heart of Boston that includes 19th-century tannery and brewery buildings, the homes of early German settlers, and today’s Boston Beer Company, the brewers of Samuel Adams.
+Explore a fascinating industrial area at the geographic heart of Boston that includes 19th-century tannery and brewery buildings, the homes of early German settlers, and today’s Boston Beer Company, the brewers of Samuel Adams.
 In the 1970s, a coalition of community groups joined together to block construction of the Southwest Expressway through Jamaica Plain and other Boston neighborhoods.
-Today, the Southwest Corridor Park that runs through the Stony Brook neighborhood stands as a testament…Find out more »
+Today, the Southwest Corridor Park that runs through the Stony Brook neighborhood stands as a testament to the power of community activism.…Find out more »

 The Jamaica Plain News calendar is open to all local organizations and businesses.